Many Companies are Turning Towards Gamification to Increase Channel Engagement and their Channel Loyalty Programs

 Stick to the facts: you know your channel partners and you know what drives their successes.
 If you don’t, it’s not a difficult challenge to figure out.

 You can start by evaluating your ‘platinum’ tier partners, how did they achieve platinum-level advantage?
 What strategies did they apply to meet the requirement?

 Once you have uncovered your partners’ success strategies, share it within your channel.
-Gather all the best practices you have come across and offered a ‘sales success’ guide or training program to your partners.
+Gather all the best practices you have come across.
+Offer a ‘sales success’ guide or training program to your partners.

 Keep in mind that these ‘achievements’ may not be suitable for every partner that resells your product/services.
 So don’t expect results to always fall in your favor.
 If your suggestions don’t align with your partners’ strategic goals, adoption will be low and unfavorable.

 As the old saying goes, ‘If you give a man a fish, you feed him for a day, but teach a man to fish, he’ll feed himself for life.”

 It’s more than just a plaque on the wall or a certificate to frame.

 When used strategically, training and certifications can grow your margins exponentially, especially if the rewards benefit not only the vendor but resellers as well.

 For instance, vendors can reward their partners for achieving certifications by offering them access to: